 The jiu-jitsu academy is crucial in the development of great jiu-jitsu fighters.
 A good BJJ school assists its students in developing their skills, self-confidence, and mental state to achieve outstanding results.

 In addition, a top-notch Brazilian jiu-jitsu gym will have the following characteristics:

 - A large number of BJJ students wear brightly colored belts.

 - The BJJ educator/ instructor is friendly and supportive of students’ efforts to succeed.

-- The gym provides sufficient area for exercising and adheres to the necessary hygiene practices to prevent skin infections and other health problems.
+- The gym provides good exercise areas and adheres to the necessary hygiene practices to prevent skin infections and other health problems.

 - This jiu-jitsu school has never had religious movement behavior.

 - The BJJ gym is rather convenient in terms of location and scheduling.

 - Consequently, many successful fighters have been promoted from there (this must be true for all of the many-colored belts ranging from white to black belts).

 This is what I’d like to believe a BJJ club is.
 You can have a great instructor but not a suitable space or training partners.
 You can’t learn if you have a great gym but lousy instruction.

 Several other considerations should be taken when you’re searching for good Brazilian jiu-jitsu gyms in your area, in addition to the ones listed above.